Rmiller5466/CS6970-MPI_Research/README.md

 This study found 3 potential solutions to the problem statement.
 Solution 1 works for both the MPICH and Open-MPI distributions.
 Solutions 2 and 3 utilize additional launch parameters provided by the Hydra process manager, and were only able to be shown working using MPICH.
 These solutions may be applicable to Open-MPI, though specifics on system configuration are unknown.

-Throughout testing, it was observed that the MPICH distribution of MPI did not verify that enough resources were available to spawn the desired number of children.
-When attempting to spawn more children than resources available, the system would oversubscribe the available resources.
+Throughout testing, it was observed that the MPICH distribution of MPI would not verify whether enough resources were available to spawn the desired number of children.
+When attempting to spawn more children than resources available, the system would oversubscribe the allocated resources.
 When using any of these techniques, the user must be mindful of allocated resources, otherwise issues may arise.

-The Open-MPI distribution was observed to properly detect and abort the program execution when more resources were attempted to be used than available.

 ### [1.
 Launching Children Processes With a New Shell and Cleared Environment](./ClearedShell)

-The first method that can be used to accomplish the desired functionality involves using a system call with an empty environment from within the parent process.
-From within the parent process, a system call is made that executes the following command:
+The first method for accomplishing the desired functionality involves using a system call with an empty environment from within the parent process.
+The system call executes the following command:

 ```C
 "sh -c 'env -i PATH=/opt/apps/mpi/mpich-3.3.2_gcc-8.5.0/bin/:/bin mpirun -np NCPUS ./Child.mpi BOUND'"
 ```

-In the example given, the only PATH set is to the MPI version being used, though depending on system configuration additional PATH variables may need set in addition to the MPI location.
+In the example given, the only PATH variable set is to the MPI version being used, though depending on system configuration additional PATH variables may need set in addition to the MPI location.

+The Open-MPI distribution was observed to properly detect and abort the program execution when using more resources than were available.

 ### [2.
 Launching Children Processes By Changing Process Launcher](./InternalFork)